mehty8/anti-social-app/README.md

       However only users that You are not friends with, or sent/received a friend request will appear.<br>
       After that You can see the friend requests that were sent to You.
 In the frame, on the left side, there is the username of the requester, decline or accept it.<br>
       In the next segment You can see Your friends.
 By clicking on them You can record and send videos.<br>
       Finally at the bottom, You can logout or refresh the page.
 The session lasts for 10 minutes, so after login, You will have 10 minutes before the system logs You out, to login again and start a new session.
-Because of this there safety measures introduced so the session will not expire while for instance You are recording a video, or if do so, the system can handle the error.
+Because of this there are safety measures introduced, so the session will not expire while for instance, You are recording a video, or if do so, the system can handle the error.
 You can only start a user search up until 15 seconds, or a video recording up until 1 minute before the session expires.<br>
       The refresh button is needed cause the auto-update function is not developed.
 So when You get a friend request, or your friend request was accepted, You will not be notified, unless You refresh the page.
    </p>
    <h2></h2>